UKHomeOffice/dq-aws-migration/AWSNamingStandards.md

 | `{#}` | unique number where multiple resources exist | 1,2,3 |
 | `{az}` | availability zone number | 1a, 1b, 1c |

+N.B.
+For the correct values for these variables, refer to the **AWS-DQ-Network-Routing** spreadsheet in Dropbox.

 Core AWS Services Naming
 ------------------------